 Map Reduce has two components, Job Tracker and Task Tracker.
 Job Tracker oversees the state of the Task Trackers as well as allocated them the jobs/tasks.
 Whereas task tracker just completes the jobs/tasks assigned to it by job tracker and send the status of the same to job tracker.

 MapReduce is responsible for both processing and resource management in the cluster.
-V1 is limited to a 4000 nodes cluster.
+V1 has a limit of a 4000 nodes cluster.
 It can only process batch applications.
-Realtime and Streaming applications were not supported then, moreover it’s just available for Linux.
+Hadoop did not support Realtime and Streaming applications then, moreover it’s just available for Linux.

 HDFS has two components as well, Name Node and Data Node.
-Name Node is placed in Master Node.
+We should put the Name Node in the Master Node.
 Name nodes generally contain metadata, information about the primary data.
 There is only a single name node to manage the namespace hence it is the single point of failure.
 Data nodes are placed in slave nodes.
 Data nodes are used to store the actual data.

 As of today, Hadoop v2 is the latest stable version available.

-Hadoop 2 introduces the possibility of using other computing models like Spark etc. Instead of MapReduce handling everything, YARN is introduced which handles cluster resource management and the processing part is taken care of by various processing models.
+Hadoop 2 introduces the possibility of using other computing models like Spark etc. They’ve also introduced YARN, instead of MapReduce handling everything.
+YARN handles cluster resource management and takes care of the processing part by various processing models.
 Yarn works on the concept of containers.
-Resources are divided amongst various containers on an as needed basis and containers are created and killed based on the task.
+They have divided resources among various containers on a needed basis and have created and killed containers based on the task.
 It has two components, Scheduler and Application Manager.
 Scheduler is responsible to schedule the required resources to the application, it also monitors the applications.

 Instead of just 4000 node maximum scalability limit of Hadoop v1, Hadoop v2 can scale up to 10000 nodes per cluster.
-In V2 multiple name nodes are used and they manage multiple namespaces.
+In V2, they’ve used multiple name nodes and they manage multiple namespaces.
 Secondary name nodes are present in case the primary one fails.
-Not just batch processing is supported but real time operations, event processing and streaming jobs are also possible.
+It doesn’t just support batch processing, but real time operations, event processing and streaming jobs are also possible.
 V2 has also added support for Windows.